roylin1229/line_segment_review/README.md

-# Line Segment Detection and Description Evaluation
+# Line Segment Detection and Description Evaluation Code

 **X. Lin, Y. Zhou, Y. Liu and C. Zhu, "A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges," in IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI), 2024.**